jacobtread/jacobtread.com/src/content/blog/pocket-relay-http.md

 ### Server knowledge

 Because of how HTTP upgrades work if the server needs extra information about the client environment it possible to transmit that information through the initial request before the session is created.
-Previously such things wouldn't be possible or atleast wouldn't be reliable.
+Previously such things wouldn't be possible or at least wouldn't be reliable.
 This extra knowledge was made use of in order to provide the correct HTTP server details to the client.
 This was achieved by having the client provide headers containing the server details.